DanielSWolf/rhubarb-lip-sync/extras/AdobeAfterEffects/README.md

 ## How to use

 In After Effects, select *File > Scripts > Rhubarb Lip Sync.jsx*.
-That will open a dialog window where you can specify the WAVE file with the dialog recording and a number of other options.
+That will open a dialog window where you can specify the audio file with the dialog recording and a number of other options.
 To get information about any input field, just hover above it with your mouse and you'll see a tooltip.